 However, it’s crucial that the retailers can violate these map prices if they desire to do so, which of course might lead to consequences from the manufacturer.
 The consequences can’t be legal, but they might include a 30-day timeout (not selling products to this vendor for 30 days), exclusion from special promo actions, even the termination of their partnership.

-Vertical price fixing is when a manufacturer and their retailers agree to sell a product at a certain price, or at a certain minimum price.
-Minimum Advertised Price policies are not agreements, but rather… policies which suggest to the vendors at what price to advertise the manufacturer’s products and if they violate it, there can be no legal repercussions.
+Vertical price-fixing is when a manufacturer and their retailers agree to sell a product at a certain price, or at a certain minimum price.
+Minimum Advertised Price policies are not agreements, but rather… policies that suggest to the vendors at what price to advertise the manufacturer’s products and if they violate it, there can be no legal repercussions.

-You can learn about MAP pricing in much more detail at our article on MAP pricing meaning.
+You can learn about MAP pricing in much more detail in our article on MAP pricing meaning.